Best Things to do in Riviera Maya Yucatan

 “There are a few cenotes where you can comfortably surface halfway through the dive, such as Dos Ojos,” she explained.
 “There, you are surrounded by an overhead cavern, where bats hug the ceiling and spiders balance within their crystal webs.
 If you look carefully you may see ancient fossils on the floor, walls and ceiling.
 Also, look out for the haloclines in some of the deeper areas this is where the freshwater meets the salt-water and there is a mirror-like effect.”

 From Grand Cenote, my next stop was the ancient Mayan city of Coba.
-My guide suggested this historic site, which I had not even heard of, despite the fact that in its heyday from 200 – 600 A.D., it was home to more than 50,000 people.
-Once more, I had the occasion to appreciate that local knowledge always trumped my research, which is why I always prefer to use the services of local guides.
-As we parked and headed toward a group of temples known as Nohoch Mul, my companion explained that the name Coba means “waters stirred by wind”; the site is situated around two lakes, Coba and Macanxoc.
+My guide explained during Coba’s heyday from 200 - 600 A.D., it housed more than 50,000 people.
+I had never heard of it so, once more, I recognized that local knowledge always trumped my research.
+This is why I always prefer to use the services of local guides.
+As we parked and headed toward a group of temples known as Nohoch Mul, my companion explained that the name Coba means "waters stirred by wind"; the site is situated around two lakes, Coba and Macanxoc.

 I visited Coba in 2010.
 In the ensuing decade, my perspective has evolved considerably.
-Today, while it’s still permissible.
-I would probably not climb Nohoch Mul.
-I no longer have the drive or inner drillmaster commanding me to always rise to every challenge simply because it presents itself.
+Today, while it’s still permissible, I would probably not climb Nohoch Mul.
 I also have had my consciousness raised about the appropriateness of summiting a historic site of spiritual significance to a culture not my own.

 Opening hours: 9:00am to 3:00pm, everyday